Darren Stewart

-Darren Erdley Stewart (born 30 December 1990) is an English mixed martial artist.
+Darren Erdley Stewart (born 30 December 1990) is a retired English mixed martial artist.
 A professional competitor since 2013, he competed in the Middleweight division of the Ultimate Fighting Championship and Cage Warriors.

 Background

 Stewart was born in Poplar, East London, England.
 His father was from Jamaica and his mother was from St Vincent.
 Encouraged by his mum, Stewart started MMA training at 13 for self-defence due to the crime rate was high in London with the youth during that time.
 His friend Regan Lawrence was at The MMA Clinic at that time and invited him to try on MMA, even though his initial thought was "I’m not doing that crap, cage fighting.
 I’ve seen the blood on TV.
 No way", but he eventually found MMA full contact striking exciting, and thrived where he competed in the UK and abroad.

-Stewart works as a full-time prison officer for the Crown Court in London Bridge.
+Stewart worked as a full-time prison officer for the Crown Court in London Bridge.